DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 A clear increase in executiom time compared to iteration 1 is observed.

-Additionally, the isolated effect of applying a single bitmask operation `& 1` was evaluated.
+Additionally, the isolated effect of applying a single bitmask operation `& 1` was evaluated in the naive implementation.
 This resulted in a slight reduction in average execution time, from `13.1564` $\mu s$ to `13.1000` $\mu s$, although this specific result is not included in the tables above.

 \begin{table}[H] \centring
 \begin{tabularx}{\columnwidth}{|>{\centering\arraybackslash}X|>{\centering\arraybackslash}X|}